OffchainLabs/nitro/docs/node-running/running-a-classic-node.md

 ### Do You Need To Run A Classic Node?

-Arbitrum One and Arbitrum Rinkeby testnet have both been upgraded to Nitro.
+Arbitrum One and Arbitrum Rinkeby testnet have both been upgraded to Nitro, the latest Arbitrum tech stack; "Arbitrum Classic" is our term for the old, pre-Nitro tech stack.
 The Nitro node databases have the raw data of all blocks, including pre-Nitro blocks.
 However, Nitro nodes cannot execute anything on pre-Nitro blocks.